hgnzheng/cse15l-lab-reports-wi23/index.md

 ![ieng6](step4.png)

 # Step 5.
 Clone my fork of the repository from my Github account.
 Now we are logged in.
-We copy the link

 We can use `git clone` to clone the repository we just forked, with the `ssh` clone URL copied from the screenshot below:
 ![sshclone](step5-1.png)

 The full command is `git clone git@github.com:hgnzheng/lab7.git`.
 After several seconds, we can see from the terminal that the clone is successful: